rusinikita/blog/content/post/review-geekdocks/index.md

 **Definitions**

 - User - uses the app.
-- Path is a list of user passed screens passed.
+- Path is a list of user-passed screens passed.

 {{< /columns >}}